sggjon5/DroneBuild-Quad/docs/09-software-config.md

 ## 🦾 Setting a Remote Arm Switch

+> [!NOTE]
+> This is something I set up at first but have since removed as you can remotely arm the controller by holding the left hand stick all the way down and right on the transmitter.
+I have left the below in but since learning of the stick arming, I would reccomend removing the arm switch from the transmitter.

 I know I have said it before, but I will say it again and again just in case.

 > [!WARNING]